-Fertilizer Effects on Alkalinity
+Fertilizer Effects on Alkalinity:

-Most fertilizers have a certain amount of potential acidity or potential basicity.
+Most fertilizers have a certain amount of POTEN-TIAL ACIDITY OR POTENTIAL BASICITY.
 It is listed as pounds per ton of fertilizer.
 To calculate the effect of the fertilizer do the following:

-- 1. Take the potential acidity and divide that by 2000. - 2.
-Multiply by 100 and divide by the percentage of nitrogen. - 3.
-Then multiply by the PPM concentration of fertilizer in the irrigation water.
+- 1. Take the POTENTIAL ACIDITY and divide that by 2000. - 2.
+Multiply by 100 and divide by the percentage of nitrogen.